-Image of the center of M31 taken by the Hubble Space Telescope
+Image of the center of our Galaxy taken by the W. M. Keck Observatory

+Simulated Image based on the resolution of the James Webb Space Telescope

-Simulated image based on the resolution of TMT with adaptive optics © T. Do/Dunlap Institutes/IRIS Adaptive optics observation utilizing laser guide star (conceptual illustration) To utilize adaptive optics, a guide star (reference star) is used to measure the atmospheric disturbance on the wavefront of the stellar light, but because a star sufficiently bright for this purpose may not be within the field of view of the telescope, an artificial guide star is created by shooting a laser from the telescope into the atmosphere to light up the sodium layer 90km above.
-TMT and the new era of astronomy In search for life on extrasolar planets Many planetary systems around stars other than our Sun are being discovered today, and we are learning that there exist planets with various sizes and orbits.
+Simulated image based on the resolution of TMT with adaptive optics The star mark represents the position of the Super Massive Black Hole The scale bar represents 0.1 arcsecond. (© University of California, San Diego/IRIS

+Adaptive optics observation utilizing laser guide star conceptual illustration)

+To utilize adaptive optics, a guide star (reference star) is used to measure the atmospheric disturbance on the wavefront of the stellar light, but because a star sufficiently bright for this purpose may not be within the field of view of the telescope, an artificial guide star is created by shooting a laser from the telescope into the atmosphere to light up the sodium layer 90km

+TMT and the new era of astronomy

+In search for life on extrasolar planets

+Many planetary systems around stars other than our Sun are being discovered today, and we are learning that there exist planets with various sizes and orbits.
 Recently, planets similar in size as Earth have been discovered, indicating that there are planetary systems much like our own Solar Sytem.
 Today, infrared observation has advanced to a point of being able to actually capture images of these planets.

 Are there extrasolar planets with existence of life?
 This is a question common to all humanity.
 TMT will use two different methods of observation in its attempt to discover signs of life on these planets.

-Studying reflected light of planets Planets are significantly faint in comparison to bright primary stars (fixed stars), making direct observation of planets extremely challenging.
+Studying reflected light of planets

+Planets are significantly faint in comparison to bright primary stars (fixed stars), making direct observation of planets extremely challenging.
 This would be the precise case if we were to capture an image of Earth looking into our Solar Sytem from the outside.
 In comparison, a less massive star is not as bright as the Sun and would allow for better opportunity to detect a planet.

 TMT will attempt to directly observe light (infrared light) from Earth-like planets around stars one-tenth the mass of the Sun.
 Light from planets will be analyzed to investigate their atmospheric composition to ultimately discover the possibility of existence of life.

-Studying transmitted light from planet atmosphere If a planet has an orbit that crosses directly in front of a primary star from our point-of-view, a portion of the light from the star would transmit through the atmosphere of the planet.
+Studying transmitted light from planet atmosphere

+If a planet has an orbit that crosses directly in front of a primary star from our point-of-view, a portion of the light from the star would transmit through the atmosphere of the planet.
 This transmitted light can be analyzed to determine the composition of the atmosphere to find evidence of materials related to life such as oxygen and organic substances.
 Since extracting only light transmitted through the atmosphere is not feasible, light from the star would need to be studied with extremely high level of precision as shown to the right.

-Spectrum of a primary (fixed) star Primary (fixed) star he planetary atmosphere to find evidence Plane Planetary atmosphe NAOJ Search for life on extrasolar planets TMT will be able to study the composition of the atmosphere of extrasolar planets through spectroscopic observation.
+Spectrum of a primary (fixed) star Primary (fixed) star he planetary atmosphere to find evidence Plane

+Search for life on extrasolar planets

+TMT will be able to study the composition of the atmosphere of extrasolar planets through spectroscopic observation.
 Discovery of oxygen molecules and organic substances could be a signature of existence of extra-terrestrial life.

 The 21st Century is the era for discovering life on extrasolar planets.
 As a pioneer, TMT will endeavor to realize the ambitious goal of capturing actual images of Earth-like planets where there is a possibility of life and investigate them for signs of life.

-Three Jupiter-like planets around HR8799 discovered by the Subaru Telescope (in red circle).
-TMT will attempt to directly capture even smaller Earth-like planets. © CHARIS Team of Princeton University, and those galaxies.
+those galaxies.